Yutyo/LUJS/README.md

 You will need the CDClient.sqlite, which can be found in a couple of places (I will put it up somewhere eventually so it can be included in the project, maybe)

 To get it running, download the repository, initialize Node, and it should be almost ready.
-On the first run, it will copy the config.json.example file into a new file, config.json.
 You will need a maps folder from an extracted client, and to set the mapsFolder config to the path of that folder.
 The database will be rebuilt on the first run as well.

 ## Contributing